Gol Transportes Aéreos Flight 1907: Accident

 Approximate flight paths from flight origins to crash site.

 At 16:56:54 BRT (19:56:54 UTC), the Boeing 737 and the Embraer Legacy jet collided almost head-on at 37000 ft, approximately midway between Brasília and Manaus, near the town of Matupá, 750 km southeast of Manaus.
 The left winglet of the Embraer sheared off about half of the 737's left wing (the 737's left engine was unaffected, remaining attached to the wing part that stayed attached to the aircraft), causing the 737 to nosedive and enter an uncontrollable spin, which quickly led to an in-flight breakup.
 The cockpit voice recorder (CVR) cut off at 16:57:47, less than a minute after the collision.
 The interruption was attributed to the loss of electrical power following the in-flight structural breakup of the aircraft at an altitude of approximately 8000 ft.

-The Boeing 737 eventually crashed into an area of dense rainforest, 200 km east of the municipality of Peixoto de Azevedo.
-All 154 passengers and crew died and the aircraft was destroyed, with the wreckage scattered in pieces around the crash site.
+The Boeing 737 crashed into an area of dense rainforest, 200 km east of the municipality of Peixoto de Azevedo.
+All 154 passengers and crew died and the aircraft was destroyed, with the wreckage scattered around the crash site.

 The Embraer jet was able to continue flying, despite serious damage to the left horizontal stabilizer and left winglet, though its autopilot disengaged and it required an unusual amount of force on the yoke to keep the wings level.
 (Note: From CENIPA final report, under section 2.2.1 (Damage to airplanes): "The N600XL airplane sustained serious damages in the left wing and in the left stabilizer/elevator assembly".)

-With radio relay assistance from Polar Air Cargo Flight 71, a Boeing 747 cargo aircraft flying in the area at the time, the Embraer's crew successfully landed the crippled jet at Cachimbo Airport, part of the large military complex Campo de Provas Brigadeiro Velloso, at about 160 km from the collision point.

-Passenger and journalist Joe Sharkey described his experience on board the Embraer in an article for The New York Times, titled "Colliding With Death at 37,000 Feet, and Living", filed on 1 October 2006:
+With radio relay assistance from Polar Air Cargo Flight 71, a Boeing 747 cargo aircraft flying in the area, the Embraer's crew successfully landed the crippled jet at Cachimbo Airport, part of the large military complex Campo de Provas Brigadeiro Velloso, about 160 km from the collision point.
+Passenger and journalist Joe Sharkey described his experience on board the Embraer in an article for The New York Times titled "Colliding With Death at 37,000 Feet, and Living", filed on 1 October 2006:

 And it had been a nice ride.
 Minutes before we were hit, I had wandered up to the cockpit to chat with the pilots, who said the plane was flying beautifully.
 I saw the readout that showed our altitude: 37,000 feet.
 I returned to my seat.
 Minutes later came the strike (it sheared off part of the plane's tail, too, we later learned).